ReallyFighter/TwitterFlooder/README.md

 TwitterFlooder is a tool to spam/flood a tweet without any api key, just a basic twitter account.

 ## Basic Installation (recommended)
-Go to [Release](https://github.com/ReallyFighter/TwitterFlooder/archive/refs/heads/main.zip) and install the files Note:By installing from the Releases, you dont need to download the requirements.
+Go to [Release](https://github.com/ReallyFighter/TwitterFlooder/archive/refs/heads/main.zip) and install the files.

+Note:By installing from the Releases, you dont need to download the requirements.

 ## Installation From source code